cogent3/cogent3/doc/examples/manipulating_tree_nodes.rst

 An Example of Conditional Tree Node Modifications
 =================================================

 Now to look at the more complex and realistic tree.
 In complex_tree, there are no internal nodes or a defined root.
 In order to display this tree in a more succinct manner, we can rename these tips to only contain the genus and species names.
 To step through the tips only, we can use the ``iterTips()`` iterator, and rename each node.
-The ``asciiArt()`` function, by default, will attempt to display internal nodes; this can be suppressed by the parameter ``show_internal=False``.
+The ``ascii_art()`` function, by default, will attempt to display internal nodes; this can be suppressed by the parameter ``show_internal=False``.

 First, let's split the ungainly name string for each tip and only preserve the genus and species component, separated by a space.